It's Okay to be Weird: You Just Have to Earn It: "Wandavision" Reactions and Writing Takeaways

-Unfortunately, Wanda's grief goes far beyond just self-harm, and her attempts at controlling her reality prove that she is actually not in control at all.
-Wanda's “chaos magic” dramatically impacts others in the world she has created, and not for the better.
+Unfortunately, Wanda's grief goes far beyond just self-harm.
+Her attempts at controlling her reality prove that she is actually not in control at all.
+Wanda's “chaos magic” dramatically affects others and not for the better.

-As her control of her reality begins to slip, her lapses become even more frightening, reminiscent of the kind of world unraveling found in similarly haunting movies like Get Out, The Truman Show, and even Pleasantville at times.
+As her control of her reality begins to slip, her lapses become even more frightening, reminiscent of the kind of world unraveling found in similar distorted realities like Get Out, The Truman Show, and at times even Pleasantville.

 A Much Darker Universe

 There's also the question of Wandavision's treatment of witchcraft and the occult.

 Marvel Studios had previously tried to limit Wanda's power to her telekinetic abilities and connection to the Mind Stone.
 The MCU, thus far, has focused on Wanda Maximoff, not the Scarlett Witch.